-erial Assets 10 The District has a relatively small workplace workforce and is reliant on manufacturing 12 for many of its jobs 13 14 businesses are facing increasing pressure to diversify.
+Mat iviate erial Assets 12 The District has a relatively small workplace workforce and is reliant on manufacturing for many of its jobs 13 There is pressure on existing employment sites to be developed for housing.
+14 Around 70% of the District is in agricultural use, but farmers and those in related businesses are facing increasing pressure to diversify.
 15 Unemployment rates are on average low but vary significantly across the District.
 16 The District is well served by the strategic road network although many routes suffer frequent congestion.
 17 Local transport routes are relatively poor and suffer congestion, particularly during peak travel times.
-18 Public transport provision across the District is variable 19 There are high levels of car usage and ownership within the District The quality and range of retail and leisure services offered in Swadlincote and villages 20 needs conserving and enhancing to prevent the loss of customers to nearby regional or local centres.
-Five - - - SA objectives have been identified to tackle the above key issues To make best use of existing infrastructure and reduce the need to travel and increase opportunities for non-car travel (public transport walking and cycling) To achieve stable and sustainable levels of economic growth and maintain economic competitiveness To diversify and strengthen local urban and rural economies and create high quality employment opportunities To enhance the vitality and viability of existing town and village centres To improve the quality of new development and the existing built environment Soil l, Water and Air 22 The majority of household waste is still disposed of to landfill.
+18 Public transport provision across the District is variable 19 There are high levels of car usage and ownership within the District 20 The quality and range of retail and leisure services offered in Swadlincote and villages needs conserving and enhancing to prevent the loss of customers to nearby regional or local centres.
+Five SA objectives have been identified to tackle the above key issues To make best use of existing infrastructure and reduce the need to travel and increase opportunities for non-car travel (public transport walking and cycling) To achieve stable and sustainable levels of economic growth and maintain economic competitiveness To diversify and strengthen local urban and rural economies and create high quality employment opportunities To enhance the vitality and viability of existing town and village centres To improve the quality of new development and the existing built environment Soil , Water and Air 22 The majority of household waste is still disposed of to landfill.
 23 There will be a continued need for the sand and gravel workings within the Trent, Lower Derwent and Dove Valleys.
 24 New development will generate the need for additional water supply but existing water supplies in many parts of the region are fully committed.
 25 There is a lack of capacity in both the sewerage system and receiving environment in some areas to receive additional wastewater flows.
-26 Much of the District lies within areas known to be at significant flood risk - New development could give rise to increased air, water or light pollution or could 27 27 28 reduce local tranquillity There is a significant amount of previously developed (brownfield) land within the District 28 reduce local tranquillity There is a significant amount of previously developed (brownfield) land within the 28 reduce local tranquility There is a significant amount of previously developed (brownfield) land within the District SA objectives have been identified to tackle the above key issues To minimise waste and increase the reuse and recycling of materials 28 reduce local tranquillity There is a significant amount of previously developed (brownfield) land within the District SA objectives have been identified to tackle the above key issues To minimise waste and increase the reuse and recycling of materials To promote sustainable forms of construction and sustainable use of natural 28 reduce local tranquillity There is a significant amount of previously developed (brownfield) land within the District SA objectives have been identified to tackle the above key issues To minimise waste and increase the reuse and recycling of materials To promote sustainable forms of construction and sustainable use of natural resources 28 reduce local tranquility There is a significant amount of previously developed (brownfield) land within the District SA objectives have been identified to tackle the above key issues To minimise waste and increase the reuse and recycling of materials To promote sustainable forms of construction and sustainable use of natural resources To reduce, water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land 28 Five - - - reduce local tranquility There is a significant amount of previously developed (brownfield) land within the District SA objectives have been identified to tackle the above key issues To minimise waste and increase the reuse and recycling of materials To promote sustainable forms of construction and sustainable use of natural resources To reduce, water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff 28 Five reduce local tranquility There is a significant amount of previously developed (brownfield) land within the District SA objectives have been identified to tackle the above key issues - To minimise waste and increase the reuse and recycling of materials - To promote sustainable forms of construction and sustainable use of natural resources - To reduce, water, light, air and noise pollution - To minimise the irreversible loss of undeveloped (greenfield) land - To reduce and manage flood risk and surface water runoff natic Factors To support the supervision of the su 28 Five - - - - - - - - - - - - - - - - - - - reduce local tranquillity There is a significant amount of previously developed (brownfield) land within the District SA objectives have been identified to tackle the above key issues - To minimise waste and increase the reuse and recycling of materials - To promote sustainable forms of construction and sustainable use of natural resources - To reduce, water, light, air and noise pollution - To minimise the irreversible loss of undeveloped (greenfield) land - To reduce and manage flood risk and surface water runoff natic Factors There is virtually no existing renewable energy generation capacity within the District 28 Five - - - - - - - - - - - - - - - - - - - reduce local tranquility There is a significant amount of previously developed (brownfield) land within the District SA objectives have been identified to tackle the above key issues - To minimise waste and increase the reuse and recycling of materials - To promote sustainable forms of construction and sustainable use of natural resources - To reduce, water, light, air and noise pollution - To minimise the irreversible loss of undeveloped (greenfield) land - To reduce and manage flood risk and surface water runoff natic Factors To support the supervision of the su
+26 Much of the District lies within areas known to be at significant flood risk 27 New development could give rise to increased air, water or light pollution or could reduce local tranquillity 28 There is a significant amount of previously developed (brownfield) land within the District - - - SA objectives have been identified to tackle the above key issues To minimise waste and increase the reuse and recycling of materials To promote sustainable forms of construction and sustainable use of natural resources To reduce, water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff r 29 A sir There is virtually no existing renewable energy generation capacity within the District agle SA objective has been identified to tackle the above key issue To reduce and manage the impacts of climate change and the District's contribution towards the causes